Food wasted: latest statistics 2024/25.

 UNEP – UN Environment Programme

-23 Oct 2025 — With up to 783 million people in the world still facing hunger and more than 3.1 billion people in the world are unable to afford a healthy diet, it is essential.
+23 Oct 2025 — With up to 783 million people in the world still facing hunger and more than 3.1 billion people in the world are unable to afford a healthy diet, the programme is essential.

 26 Mar 2021 — Some 931 million tonnes of food goes to waste each year, with between 8-10% of global carbon emissions linked to unconsumed produce, according to a UN report.
 A…